shaowenchen/ops/readme.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command host        config host with this command kube        use kubeconfig to config kubernetes pipeline    run pipeline with this command storage     config storage with this command upgrade     upgrade opscli version to latest version     get current opscli version
+  completion  Generate the autocompletion script for the specified shell help        Help about any command host        command about host kubernetes  command about kubernetes pipeline    command about pipeline storage     command about remote storage upgrade     upgrade to latest version version     get current opscli version
 ```